tmdict/tmdict/data/content/katatuki-kouhon/lord-el-melloi-ii.en.md

 Confirming that Waver was well aware of that, Reines presented him with an offer.
 If he accepted her terms, she would keep the details of the Fourth Holy Grail War a secret, and furthermore would guarantee his safety.
 In exchange, he had to agree to the following three terms:

 * Repay all of the El-Melloi’s debt.
-* Maintain the seat of Lord until Reines was old enough to take it herself.
+* Maintain the seat of Lord until Reines is old enough to take it herself.
 * Restore Kayneth Archibald’s Magic Crest (the Archi Crest).

 He understood how impossible those terms would be to fulfill, but also that if he refused, he would likely be killed immediately.
 He did feel he bore some responsibility, so he reluctantly accepted her offer.